karshrao/VIView/README.txt

 * On the same vein, spark gap inputs WILL take a while so changing the max time input to have a reasonable computational time is necessary (800 ns --> 200 ns)

-* All loads and spark gaps are constant RC loads
+* All loads and spark gaps are constant RC loads -- for the spark gap, the resistance is a step function with two values

 * Wire inputs should have non-zero number inputs otherwise singularities will occur